 This is a detailed review of how to book & travel by bus from Bangkok Thailand to Siem Reap Cambodia, including the immigration process of crossing the Thai Cambodia border.

-I’ve just crossed the border overland into Cambodia.
-After leaving Bangkok in the early hours of the morning, we’ve now arrived in to Siem Reap.
+I’ve just crossed the Thai Cambodia border overland into Cambodia.
+After leaving Bangkok in the early hours of the morning, we’ve now arrived in Siem Reap.
 We took the Thai government bus operated by ‘The Transport Co’ (creative name) that runs direct from Bangkok, Thailand to Siem Reap, Cambodia.
 It’s the only mode of ground transport where you don’t have to change buses or vans and can leave your bags on the bus when crossing from Thailand to Cambodia.
-I was worried when I booked our bus tickets because I read so many horror stories and blogs detailing stories of scams, bribes and chaos at the border.
+I was worried when I booked our bus tickets because I read so many horror stories and blogs about the Thai Cambodia border; detailing stories of scams, bribes and chaos.
 These tales of border-induced rage made me so anxious that I almost didn’t book it at all and considered just going somewhere else.
 Luckily, I swallowed my traveller’s fear and booked two tickets easily online and then enjoyed a very smooth, easy and comfortable trip that I would happily do again!

 I politely declined this offer and managed to book online for 870 Baht per person and saved myself ~1000 baht.
 Booking online means you don’t have to go all the way out to Mo Chit twice!
 Here’s how to do it…

 Book online through 12goAsia below.
 It’s safe, secure and 12go are Asia’s largest online booking system.

 1 .
 Use the orange booking form below to select your departure date and click ‘find tickets’.